immobiliare/sfs/docs/INSTALL.md

 In this setup we're going to run the sync daemon only on the central node.
 You can run the sync daemon using rsync over ssh or use the plain rsync transfer in trusted environments.

-First copy the file `sfs-sync.php` into the directory `/usr/local/bin`.

 If you want to use systemd to start the sync-daemon at system startup, copy the contents of `etc` to your systems etc, by running `cp -R etc/ /etc/`.
+The systemd file assumes you have installed `sfs-sync.php` in `/usr/local/bin`.
+Copy the to this location, or change the path according to your needs if you want to use systemd to start sfs-sync.
 Our configuration files are located in `etc/sysconfig/sfs/`.
 We provide two example configs, one for plain rsync, and one usings rsync over ssh.

 Configuring sfs-sync with plain rsync-transfer on the central node
 --------------------

-Use `etc/sysconfig/sfs/config.php.sample` copy it to `/etc/sysconfig/sfs/www.php` and change only the following lines:
+Use `etc/sysconfig/sfs/config.php.sample` copy it to `www.php` and change only the following lines:

 ```
 "NODES" => array(